How Much Compensation For A Rotator Cuff Injury?

 How Public Interest Lawyers Can Help A Rotator Cuff Injury Claim

 Public Interest Lawyers (PIL) can help with a rotator cuff injury claim by providing a free, zero-obligation assessment of your eligibility.
-If you meet the criteria, PIL’s advisory team will connect you with a highly experienced solicitor from our panel.
+If you meet the criteria, PIL’s advisory team will connect you with one of our experienced solicitors.
 They have substantial experience in dealing with claims of all varieties and can provide a range of tailored services that suit your particular needs.
 We have summarised just some of the things our solicitors can do for you here:

 • Making sure you get any medical treatment, counselling, rehabilitation and other treatment you might need to cope with your injury.